 If these were all media pollsters with agendas to drive, that would be one thing.
 But these include private polling organizations such as SurveyUSA, We Ask America, Pulse Opinion Research (Rasmussen), and Gravis Marketing.
 These organizations aren’t out to “get” Romney or propel a narrative.
 And the fact that they are (largely) agreeing with all the media polls does not bode well for tomorrow night’s results

-Look, I hope I’m wrong.
-I have even spent moments praying I’m wrong.
-I would love to be proven wrong and for this prediction to flop.
-This isn’t the final word on the subject — as the band in the title of this post would say, “Don’t dream it’s over.”
+This isn’t the final word on the subject.
 A surprising GOTV machine and incredibly high turnout for Republicans could end up winning the day after all.
-And the enthusiasm gap is there that could propel us toward that results.
+And the enthusiasm gap is there that could propel us toward that result.
 If I am incorrect and Governor Romney ends up winning tomorrow night, here’s how it would happen: Colorado and Iowa go red, and then Romney wins one of either Wisconsin or Ohio.
 Those are the four most likely states to flip to light red on this final map — and in that order of probability as well.